eddex/hslu-simple-mep-results/README.md

     - To get the `update_hash` generate the sha256 hash of the file.
     - e.g. `Get-FileHash hslu_simple_mep_results-2.0.8-firefox.xpi` in PowerShell.
   - Create a branch (e.g. `release/2.0.15`), push your changes and create a pull request.
-  - AFTER(!) the pull request is merged, create a new release in this repo and attach the `.xpi` file.

 4. Update Chrome Release
 - Login to https://chrome.google.com/webstore/devconsole
 - Items > HSLU simple MEP results > Package > Upload new package
 - Update anything that's need updating
 - Save the changes and klick publish

-9. Create a new release in this repo and attach the `.xpi` file.
+5. AFTER(!) the pull request is merged, create a new release in this repo and attach the `.xpi` file.